Making Repairs or Selling Your Home as Is: Which Is Best?

 Selling as is means that you’re not responsible for making any repairs.
 The buyer will likely negotiate a lower price, but they’ll also be responsible for all repairs and updates.

 So, which is best for you?
 It depends on your situation.
-If you have the time and money to make repairs, it’s probably worth it.
+If you have the time and money to make repairs, it may be worth it.
 But if you need to sell quickly or on a tight budget, selling as is may be your best bet.

 The Pros of Selling Your House As-Is